SanjayKumarAIML/Circulate-the-values-of-N-variables/README.md

 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
-Assign a variable after slicing and print tha value
+Assign a variable after slicing and print the value
 ### Step 6:
 End the program
 ## Program: